 Foreign Affairs is an American journal of international relations and U.S. foreign policy.
-It has been published bimonthly since 1922 by the Council on Foreign Relations, a nonprofit, 4,900-member organization, think tank, and publisher that specializes in U.S. foreign policy and international affairs.
+It has been published bimonthly since 1922 by the Council on Foreign Relations, a nonprofit, 4,900-member organization, think tank, and publisher specializing in U.S. foreign policy and international affairs.
 In 2009, Foreign Affairs launched its new website, ForeignAffairs.com, which offers print and online-only features.
 The current editor is Gideon Rose, and the website lists all staff members.

 Funded by / Ownership

 The Council on Foreign Relations (CFR), an independent membership organization, think tank, and publisher, owns Foreign Affairs.
 The CFR is funded through sales of Foreign Affairs Magazine and donations and grants, which they fully disclose here.

 Analysis / Bias